 - Earthworks specification for the site development platforms

 - Design of the pedestrian and cycleway (public realm) around the edge of the scheme

 - Full tender pack for contractors

-- Regulatory approvals, including from the Environment Agency and the Marine Maritime Organisation for the flood defences
+- Regulatory approvals, including the Environment Agency and the Marine Maritime Organisation for the flood defences

-During the demolition and earthworks we have also provided Wessex Investors with site monitoring support.
+During the demolition and earthworks, we also provided Wessex Investors with site monitoring support.

 Securing the future

-We have supported our client with well-publicised public exhibitions and consultation sessions, and helped them to develop a positive relationship with North Devon Council, discussing how to ensure there is no adverse retail impact on Barnstaple town centre and how the scheme will create a sense of community and place.
-There has also been extensive liaison with the environmental authorities to agree the ecological mitigation measures for this riverside site to ensure the protection of the Site of Special Scientific Interest.
+We have supported the client team with well-publicised public exhibitions and consultation sessions, and helped them to develop a positive relationship with North Devon Council, discussing how the scheme will create a sense of community and place whilst ensuring no adverse retail impact to Barnstaple town centre.
+There has also been extensive liaison with the environmental authorities to agree the ecological mitigation measures for this riverside site to ensure the protection of the SSSI.